flow-php/flow/src/lib/array-dot/README.md

 - `array_dot_get`

-Nullsafe Wildcard operator allows to access all paths in nested arrays for non symetric collections.
+Nullsafe Wildcard operator allows to access all paths in nested arrays for non symmetric collections.

 ```php